aintnorest/wargame/coreRules.md

 ### Interactions

 * **Push:** Push target directly away by half the size difference (min 1").
 Cannot push targets more than one size larger.
+* **Falling:**
+  *   A model falls when it is moved to a position where it is no longer supported by the terrain it started on top of.
+This can occur due to a Push, Throw, or terrain destruction.
+  *   **Falling Damage:**
+      *   The falling model immediately becomes Prone.
+      *   The model suffers damage equal to the height fallen in size categories (minimum 1) + size of the model falling (rounded down, minimum 0).
+For example, falling from a terrain feature that is Size 3 deals 3 damage.
+      *   Falling damage is considered Physical damage.
+  *   **Terrain on Impact:** If a falling model lands on a piece of terrain, that terrain is subject to the "Terrain Interaction" rules as if the model were thrown at it.
+  *   **Models on Impact:** If a falling model lands on another model, both models become Prone and each suffers a point of Physical damage per size category of the other model.
+The smaller model is displaced by it's owner so no part of it's base is touching the other model, must be a legal placement.
 * **Terrain Interaction:**
   * If terrain is impacted by a model or another piece of terrain, it is destroyed if the size of the thrown object is greater than the size of the impacted terrain, unless it is reinforced terrain.
   * When terrain impacts models or reinforced terrain, the attack value is equal to the Size of the thrown terrain (Physical attack).